 § 21.502.
 Suspected child abusemandated reporting requirements.

-(1) The names and addresses of the child and the parents or other person responsible for the care of the child, if known.
+(1) The names and addresses of the child, the childs parents and any other person responsible for the childs welfare.

-(3) The age and sex of the subjects of the report.
+(3) The age and sex of each subject of the report.

-(4) The nature and extent of the suspected child abuse including any evidence of prior abuse to the child or siblings of the child.
+(4) The nature and extent of the suspected child abuse, including any evidence of prior abuse to the child or any sibling of the child.

-(5) The name and relationship of the persons responsible for causing the suspected abuse, if known, and any evidence of prior abuse by those persons.
+(5) The name and relationship of each individual responsible for causing the suspected abuse and any evidence of prior abuse by each individual.

 (6) Family composition.